Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Do I need to bring anything to my first visit?

-Bring a list of current medications (including doses), any previous psychiatric evaluations or records if available, and a valid photo ID.
-If a family member has been observing your symptoms, it can be helpful to bring them along -- but it's not required.
+Bring a valid photo ID, a list of current medications with doses, any previous psychiatric evaluations or records if available, and recent lab work if you have it.
+If a family member has been observing your symptoms, you are welcome to bring them along — but it is not required.

 How much does a visit cost?